 The last offence (‘Failing to prevent bribery’) is a Corporate offence which in detail is ‘failure by a commercial organisation to prevent bribery that is intended to obtain or retain business, or an advantage in the conduct of business, for the organisation’.
-This is a crucial area for organisations as they will need to show they had in place ‘adequate procedures’ designed to prevent bribery by (or of) persons associated with the organisation, to have a defence against this corporate offence.
+This is a crucial area for organisations as they’ll need to show they had ‘adequate procedures’ in place designed to prevent bribery by (or of) persons associated with the organisation, to have a defence against this corporate offence.

-So, if a bribe happens, the company will be expected to show it had adequate ‘bribery prevention measures’ in place.
-If it fails to do so the company and its senior executives may be liable.
-So the Act aims to punish those who make a bribe and those who turn a blind eye.
+So, if a bribe occurs, the company will be expected to show it had adequate ‘bribery prevention measures’ in place.
+If it fails to do so, the company and its senior executives may be liable.
+The Act aims to punish those who make a bribe and those who turn a blind eye.

-The Government advise that for Employers proportionality is key – all businesses must consider the possibility of bribery but where the business is small and bribery unlikely, they will have a lot less to do.
+The government advise that for Employers proportionality is key – all businesses must consider the possibility of bribery, but where the business is small and bribery unlikely, they will have a lot less to do.
 The larger the company, and especially if the company operates in countries where bribery is more commonplace, the greater the need to assess the risk of bribery within the company and with those associated with it.
 The Act covers people other than employees who are associated with the company and for whose actions the company can be held liable (for example, recruitment firms, commercial agents, joint venture partners, consultants, sub-contractors and freelancers).
-Bribery, under the act, does not have to had taken place in the UK (and non-UK companies are also subject to the law if they operate in the UK, regardless of where the alleged bribery took place).
+Bribery, under the act, doesn’t have to take place in the UK (and non-UK companies are also subject to the law if they operate in the UK, regardless of where the alleged bribery took place).